Pixel2HTML/wp-nextjs/state/readme.md

 - Search Results: The list of posts that match what was searched with the search widget
 - Categories: List of categories to be rendered on the sidebar.
 - Recent Comments: List of recent comments to be rendered on the sidebar.
+- UI State: Some strings to tell us if there is data being loaded, or has loaded to display spinners or render it.